Gakkilovemath/book/README.md

 Mac users who use the GUI application, given on http://dutiosc.twi.tudelft.nl/~pietg/software.html do not have to download extra tools.

-The directory "non-grouped" has the data file in a format where the observation times are non-unique and where the ties at the observations are computed by the program.
+The directory CompetingRisk_nongrouped_data has the data file in a format where the observation times are non-unique and where the ties at the observations are computed by the program.
-The directory "grouped" has the data file in a format where the observation times are unique and where the number of observations of a certain type are given at each observation.
+The directory CompetingRisk_grouped_data has the data file in a format where the observation times are unique and where the number of observations of a certain type are given at each observation.
 Note the different structures of the input files in the grouped and non-grouped directories!
-The rbootstrap directory has the input format in the "ungrouped style".

 In copying the files from the site, one should push the button "raw" above the file in GitHub, to avoid getting html code instead of the file one needs.